blukatdevelopment/UnchainedWorldsOld/character_creation/classes/commoner.md

 ```

 ## Training Montage
 You have survived long enough as a commoner.
-Remove all your hit dice and retain
+Remove all your stamina dice and
-any proficiencies and equipment.
+retain any proficiencies and equipment.
 You lose all levels in commoner.
-Choose a class
+Choose
-other than commoner.
+a class other than commoner.
 You are now level 1 in the chosen class.
-Your current
+Your
-hit points are kept in addition to whatever your new class provides.
+current hit points are kept in addition to whatever your new class provides.